fabien-roy/glo-2005-sportsapp/README.md

 This is our project for course GLO-2005 at Laval University.
 We are team 8.

-This project is about listing sports and practice centers.
-Users can recommend sports and practice centers.
-Sports can be practiced at different centers, depending on climate.
-Sports also requires specific equipment.
+This project is about listing sports, practice centers, shops and equipments.

 Our app also features a list of shops that display announces for equipment.
 It is built using Flask and Python.